JudgeGroovyman/JudgeGroovyman.github.io/Amiga.md

 25. I set the default to be full keyboard emulation on which sends all commadns to the amiga.
 26. for amos pro I set the switch back to amos pro key to be shift left amiga a (it was amiga a but thats used by fsuae so to avoid any issues. .. maybe I should switch it back I dont know.  ) yeah I switched it back and with full keyboard off it works fine.
 27.  wtaf?
 Command W (A common keyboard combination used all the time in other apps) slaughters your entire amiga?
 It just closes it without asking.
 EVEN WHEN FULL KEYBOARD EMULATION IS ON!!!
+28. Joystick.
+Using a wireless joystick works great but later becomes problematic.  it works great.  turn on your ps4 controller.  turn on your fsuae amiga with joystick enabled (may have to refresh).  load your game.  play.  it works great.  but ... if it ever goes dark to save battery then fsuae switches to no joystick and wont come back on so you have to quit everything you are doing and reset your amiga.
+It now seems important to have a re-scan for joysticks in the f12 menu.
+This would similarly apply if you accidentally unplugged your joystick (some newer joysticks the cable can pop out pretty easily)